How to Choose a Stage Name You Won’t Regret

 This is a decision you don’t want to rush, therefore, spending some time scribbling down your ideas is definitely worthwhile.

-Even if all of the names seem terrible, getting the bad options out of the way can be part of the process.
+Even if all of the names seem terrible, getting the bad options out of the way can be part of the process of choosing a good stage name.

 #7 Get some feedback

-Once you think you’ve come to a decision, start testing your choice with your friends and fans.
-And while you might be confident that you’ve found the right name, if those people are all telling you that it’s no good, maybe you need to come up with more ideas.
+Once you think you’ve come to a decision, start testing the stage name you have picked with your friends and fans.
+And while you might be confident that you’ve found the right stage name, if those people are all telling you that it’s no good, maybe you need to come up with more ideas.
 If you look for feedback, be prepared to consider it!

 #8 Consistency is key

-One of the advantages of choosing something unique is that you can use it across all of your internet platforms, from YouTube to SoundCloud to Instagram and beyond.
+One of the advantages of choosing a unique stage name is that you can use it across all of your internet platforms, from YouTube to SoundCloud to Instagram and beyond.

 When setting up a website, you’ll want to grab the .com if it’s available.
 Checking all of this can be exhausting but, fortunately, there are some useful tools online that can help with the process.